-Deploying the agent in an outside Kubernetes or OpenShift cluster
+Deploying the agent in an outside Kubernetes or Red Hat OpenShift cluster

-In addition to its ability to run in IBM Cloud, the centralized security and compliance framework that IBM Cloud® Security and Compliance Center Workload Protection provides can also be run in other clouds and on premises by using Helm charts to install the Workload Protect agent onto Kubernetes or OpenShift clusters.
+In addition to its ability to run in IBM Cloud, the centralized security and compliance framework that IBM Cloud® Security and Compliance Center Workload Protection provides can also be run in other clouds and on premises by using Helm charts to install the Workload Protection agent onto Kubernetes or Red Hat OpenShift clusters.

 Before you begin

-• Check that you have access and permissions to deploy the Workload Protection agent on the cluster.
-On a Kubernetes cluster, this means having the permission to run kubectl commands on the cluster.
-On an OpenShift cluster, this means have the permission to run oc commands.
-Check with the documentation of your cluster to learn more about getting the appropriate level of permissions and setting up your local machine to be able to properly issue commands to the cluster.
+• Verify that you have the required access and permissions to deploy the Workload Protection agent on the cluster.
+On a Kubernetes cluster, you must have permission to run kubectl commands on the cluster.
+On an Red Hat OpenShift cluster, you must have permission to run oc commands.
+Check with the documentation of your cluster to learn more about getting the appropriate level of permissions and setting up your local machine to issue commands to the cluster.

-Once you have a sufficient version of Helm and the permission to run commands on the cluster, you can use Helm to install, upgrade and delete the Workload Protection on Kubernetes or OpenShift.
+After you have a sufficient version of Helm and the permission to run commands on the cluster, you can use Helm to install, upgrade, and delete the Workload Protection agent on Kubernetes or Red Hat OpenShift.

 helm repo add sysdig https://charts.sysdig.com